 EMDR is based on the adaptive information processing model, which postulates that negative thoughts and feelings are due to unprocessed memories (Shapiro, 2002; Shapiro, 2007; van den Hout & Engelhard, 2012).

 Bilateral stimulation is paired with distressing memories to change beliefs about the event by alternately activating each half of the brain in order to create new neural connections (van den Hout & Engelhard, 2012).

 Although EMDR originally began with eye movements, now several types of bilateral sensory input may be used (Parnell, 2013).

-These may include asking a client to follow the practitioner’s moving finger with their eyes, a machine with lights that move back and forth, alternate taps to the client’s knees, or hand-held vibrating pods that alternate the vibration and can be adjusted for speed and strength of the vibration.
+These may include asking a client to follow the practitioner’s moving finger with their eyes, a machine with lights that move back and forth, alternate taps to the client’s knees, or handheld vibrating pods that alternate the vibration and have adjustable speeds and intensities.
 The type of bilateral stimulation usually depends on the practitioner and client preference.

 As long as the memory is stored in its raw form, the person will continue to feel distressed.
 When the sensory memory is paired with bilateral stimulation of the body, it lowers physiological arousal and allows the body to move the memory from an emotional form to a more logical form (van den Hout & Engelhard, 2012).

 After EMDR treatment, a client should be able to remember the facts of a traumatic memory without feeling the previously associated distressing sensations, thoughts, or feelings.

 Clients report starting a course with a low sense of self, due to feelings of hopelessness and a loss of control over the traumatic event.
 After EMDR therapy treatment, clients often report a greater sense of control and higher self-worth (Shapiro, 2002; Shapiro, 2007; van den Hout & Engelhard, 2012).